Anna Kopec

 BIO

 I am an Assistant Professor in Public Policy and Inequality at the School of Public Policy and Administration at Carleton University.
 My research centres around questions of inequality, democratic participation, and poverty.
 I teach courses in comparative public policy, governance, and qualitative research methods.Originally from Edmonton, Alberta I moved to Ontario to pursue graduate school.
-I earned a PhD in Political Science at the University of Toronto and a Master of Arts degree in Political Science and International Development at the University of Guelph.
+I earned a PhD in Political Science from the University of Toronto and a Master of Arts degree in Political Science and International Development from the University of Guelph.

 Research